ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 				 metadata(metadata).
 				 build();

-Once the device is connected to Internet of Things Foundation Connect, the log message can be sent by calling the send() method as follows,
+Once the device is connected to Internet of Things Foundation Connect, the log message can be sent by calling the send() method as follows:

 .. code:: java

 	log.send();

-Later, any new log messages can be easily added to the Internet of Things Foundation Connect by calling the append method as follows,
+Later, any new log messages can be easily added to the Internet of Things Foundation Connect by calling the append method as follows:

 .. code:: java